A key player in France

 EDF Renewables has developed or acquired more than 80 wind farms and more than 20 large solar power plants.
 More recently, the company acquired a position in renewable marine energy (bottom-fixed and floating offshore wind, tidal current).

-In France, the Group currently operates more than 1,833 MW of installed capacity and has 145 MW of projects under construction.
+In France, the Group currently operates nearly 2 GW of installed capacity and has 751 MW of projects under construction.
 Thus EDF Renewables is expanding in several segments:

 The company confirms its position as a sector leader with more than 1 GW of wind capacity in operation.
 EDF Renewables supports local authorities’ development projects and undertakes to deliver high-quality installations.